juanjosefernandez/juanjosefernandez.github.io/_posts/2012-10-13-wrct-notebooks-and-a-trip-to-pgh.markdown

 So, if I haven't told you this in the past couple of days, Pittsburgh, I love you.
 42 hours on the road and 46 hours in the city and every minute was precious.
 I really needed the trip.

-I spent the weekend with my good friends [Tim Sherman ](http://www.timsherman.com/)and [Caitlin Boyle](http://sadsadkiddie.tumblr.com/) and got the special treat of being their helper monkey as they built arcade cabinets with the New York City game collective, [babycastles](http://babycastles.com/).
-The weekend saw the glorious housing of two fun games, the [TOASTMOTHER](http://www.timsherman.com/portfolio/toastmother/) (Tara Helfer and Tim Sherman) and the sleeper hit, Trampoline Goat (Caitlin Boyle and Tim Sherman).
+I spent the weekend with my good friends [Sylvie Sherman ](http://www.timsherman.com/)and [Caitlin Boyle](http://sadsadkiddie.tumblr.com/) and got the special treat of being their helper monkey as they built arcade cabinets with the New York City game collective, [babycastles](http://babycastles.com/).
+The weekend saw the glorious housing of two fun games, the [TOASTMOTHER](http://www.timsherman.com/portfolio/toastmother/) (Tara Helfer and Sylvie Sherman) and the sleeper hit, Trampoline Goat (Caitlin Boyle and Sylvie Sherman).

 Babycastles did some workshops on cabinet building and gave a talk about their history as an organization.
 They're stupendously nice people with an amazing outlook on creating.
 Although I've never programmed any games before, the fine folks at Babycastles have lit a fire to do so.
 DIY or die.

 Here are some photos from the work on Saturday and Sunday.

-**Tim Sherman working on the Toastmother Cabinet.**
+**Sylvie Sherman working on the Toastmother Cabinet.**

 [![](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121005_200413.jpg)](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121005_200413.jpg)